-The general question when I shop online is, “Does this item share enough in its colour properties to be worn extremely well by a person of this colouring, and will they allow the item to look excellent in return?”
+Whether shopping online or in-person, the question I’m asking is, “Does this item share enough in its colour properties to look great on a person of this colouring and will they make their clothes look awesome?”

 - Do I use special lighting?

-There is a full spectrum lamp on the screen.
+I have a full spectrum lamp on the screen.
 This is a 23W bulb with a 100W equivalency.
-It does not emit huge light.
-I buy mine from LifeLite in Canada.
-It fits into a standard fixture.
-The bulbs used for PCA are larger and emit more light.
 Full Spectrum Solutions in the USA is a good source, or many others, I would think.

-White is the most difficult colour to place in Seasons, IRL or online, because it reflects so many wavelengths including the lighting itself.
-Black is also challenging for the similar reason that it reflects so few colours and they can be quite subtle.
+White may be difficult to place in Seasons, IRL or online, because it reflects so many wavelengths including the lighting itself.
+Black is also challenging in that it reflects so few colours and they can be quite subtle.